 The course materials are split over three weeks.
 In the first week you will become more aware of numeracy and what topics are involved.
 In the second week, you will have the opportunity to refresh most of the skills you will need.
 The third week has a focus on statistics and how numerical information is presented.

-Information is presented in the form of onscreen articles or short videos.
-Where questions are posed in videos, we recommend that you use the pause button often and try and answer questions yourself before continuing.
+Information on the course is presented in the form of onscreen articles or short videos with transcripts that may be printed.
+Where questions are posed in videos, we recommend that you use the pause button often and try and answer yourself before continuing.
 Replay the video where concepts are not clear.
 Use the course discussions to seek and offer help to other learners.
+There are many links to excellent materials outside this course where you can obtain more detailed tuition and practice should you need it.
 All these will develop your understanding and your skill sets.